direnv - unclutter your .profile

 direnv hook fish | source

-Fish supports 3 modes you can set with with the global environment variable direnv_fish_mode
+Fish supports 3 modes you can set with the global environment variable direnv_fish_mode

 :